Ryangwaite/AWS-SAA-C02-Course/README.md

 CloudWatch and CloudWatch Logs cannot natively capture data inside an instance.

 CloudWatch Agent is required for OS visible data.
-It sends this data into CW For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
+It sends this data into CW.

+For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
 The CW agent needs to know what information to inject into CW and CW Logs.

 The agent also needs some permissions to interact with AWS.
 This is done with an IAM role as best practice.
 The IAM role has permissions to interact with CW logs.

 The IAM role is attached to the instance which provides the instance and anything running on the instance, permissions to manage CW logs.

 The data requested is then injected in CW logs.
 There is one log group for each individual log we want to capture.